MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 1. On the **Before You Begin** page, select **Next**.

-1. If the **Select Servers** page appears, in the **Enter name** box enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node and then select **Add**.
+1. If the **Select Servers** page appears, in the **Enter name** box enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node, then select **Add**.
 Repeat this step for each server that you want to add.
 To add multiple servers at the same time, separate the names by a comma or a semicolon.
 For example, enter the names in the format *server1.contoso.com; server2.contoso.com*.
-When you are finished, select **Next**.
+When you're finished, select **Next**.

     > [!NOTE]
     > If you chose to create the cluster immediately after running validation in the [configuration validating procedure](#validate-the-configuration), you will not see the **Select Servers** page.
 The nodes that were validated are automatically added to the Create Cluster Wizard so that you do not have to enter them again.